-12. Income taxes
+10. Income taxes

-The Company had no assessable profit for the period ended September 30, 2021 and year ended September 30, 2022.
+The Company had no assessable profit for the three months ended December 31, 2022 and the year ended September 30, 2022.
 A reconciliation of the provision for income taxes computed at the combined Canadian federal and provincial statutory rate to the provision for income taxes as shown in the statements of comprehensive loss is as follows:

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars unless otherwise stated)
+Notes to Consolidated Financial Statements

+For the three months ended December 31, 2022 and the years ended September 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise stated)

-12. Income taxes (continued)
+10. Income taxes (continued)